department-of-veterans-affairs/va.gov-vfs-teams/content/04-design/01-design-process/00-design-process.md

 6. Repeat until good enough to launch...

 ## Listening
-Solving the problems people actually have, is cristical to success.
+Solving the problems people actually have, is critical to success.
 Projects often come out of someone’s passion to improve services.
 But that perspective can omit important factors.
 It's important to really poke at the edges of the idea to find trouble spots early in the process.
 Talking to the folks on the service side of the equation is
 - Talk to people on both sides of the equation
   - From the business side:
     - What do you need to from Veterans to help them?